Immunogenetics of Aging

 Milestones in years:

-2019: Creation of uniform way to enter second-filed HLA typing data, data for other genetic polymorphism: cytokine genes, KIR, BCR and TCR irrespective of the vendor.
+2020: Creation of uniform way to enter second-field HLA typing data, data for other genetic polymorphism: cytokine genes, KIR, BCR and TCR irrespective of the vendor.
 Inclusion of many laboratories/ European and non-European populations.
 Start of samples and data collection

 Patient/sample description (if applicable, details, inclusion/exclusion criteria):